 To delete an app, go to the Applications folder and drag unneeded apps to the Trash.
 Next, hunt down leftover files and delete them.
 To find out how to do it, check this handy guide on the correct way to uninstall apps on Mac.

-5. Free up RAM
+5. Free up memory

-If you’re looking for some magic spell that can help with that, try Mac maintenance software like CleanMyMac X. It will free up RAM effortlessly and in no time.
+If you’re looking for some magic spell to help with that, try Mac maintenance software like CleanMyMac.
+It will free up memory effortlessly and in no time.
 Here’s how to use it:

 We hope this article was helpful and you’ve found the answers about defragmenting MacBook you were looking for.
 Stay tuned for more Mac hacks and tips!